kdabir/active-directory-lookup/README.md

 Active Directory Lookup
 =======================

-Active Directory Lookup provides extremely simple Java API to access MS Active Directory for most common tasks like Authentication and Search.
-This lightweight library does not depend on any other library (No transitive dependency) and is merely 17Kb in size.
+Active Directory Lookup is an extremely simple Java API to access MS Active Directory for common tasks like user authentication and search.
+This lightweight library does not depend on any other library (No transitive dependencies) and is merely 17Kb in size.
+It also provides a minimal CLI for quick operations.

 ## Quick Start